Turkey Pastrami

 - Cost-conscious.
 Store-bought and pre-sliced deli meat is super expensive, but making your own costs a fraction of the price.

 - Perfect texture and flavor.
-The secret is to soak turkey breasts in a brine for five days, then finish them in a smoker to achieve the best flavor and texture possible!
+The secret is to soak turkey breasts in brine for 5 days, then finish them in a smoker for the best taste and texture!

 - Turkey breasts.
 Pick up some fresh, skinless, and boneless turkey breast with moderate fat marbling.
-Organic or free-range turkey will have the best taste and texture.
+Organic or free-range turkey will have the best taste and texture, which is why I like getting mine from the butcher.

 - Brown sugar.
 Wondering where store-bought turkey pastrami gets its gorgeous caramelized crust?
 It’s all thanks to brown sugar.
 I tried this recipe with dark brown and light brown sugar, and I recommend the latter- it doesn’t have a super evident sweetness, which is what you want with deli meat (unless it’s honey ham).

 - Pickling spice.
 This spice blend is usually made from mustard seeds, coriander seeds, dill seeds, black peppercorns, and bay leaves.
-Some recipes call for cloves or juniper berries, but I found it way too overpowering when I used it.
+Some recipes call for cloves or juniper berries, but I found them way too overpowering when I used them.

 - Curing salt.
 It contains sodium nitrite (sodium erythorbate/sodium phosphate), which preserves the meat.
 Kosher salt will also work, but do not use standard table salt- this is important!